Environmental Stewardship

 Danos’ Environmental Impact

 In addition to its drive for greater efficiency through innovative technology solutions, Danos has taken action to reduce its environmental impact.
-This includes reducing vehicle commuting and fuel consumption for employees, incorporating responsible, low-impact supplies and materials at its facilities, and using recycled products whenever possible.
+Actions include:

 The construction of Danos’ headquarters in Gray, Louisiana, in 2015 was the result of careful planning and consideration.
 The design met many LEED (Leadership in Energy and Environmental Design) standards, including LED lighting, low-flow restrooms, lighting sensors and high SEER-rated mechanical systems.
 Natural elements were incorporated throughout the facility, from natural light to reclaimed wood and other materials responsibly sourced 30-miles from the site.
 Low volatile organic compound paints were used during construction, which included careful management of waste and recycling.

 Danos is tackling carbon emissions from its fleet of vehicles and equipment by partnering with Derive Efficiency to reduce fuel consumption.
-Using engine calibration software reduced idle RPM and resulted in a savings of 2.95 metric tons of carbon dioxide per vehicle per year.
-This adds up to 1,178 total metric tons removed across the fleet each year, or the equivalent of eliminating 7% of Danos’ entire fleet.
+Using engine calibration software reduced idle RPM and saved 3.41 metric tons of carbon dioxide per vehicle per year.
+With this partnership, we’ve removed the equivalent carbon captured by 485 acres of forest.

 Renewables

 The Renewables share of the market is rapidly increasing, and many Danos customers are actively exploring these green technologies.
-The energy transition will pose many opportunities for the industry, and Danos is embracing its role in reaching carbon neutrality.
+The energy addition is presenting many opportunities for the industry, and Danos is embracing its role in reaching carbon neutrality.

 Danos Foundation